Rock & Rule: Production

 Rock & Rule was Nelvana's first animated feature film and it was the first Canadian animated feature to be produced in English.
-The 1981 Canadian-American co-production Heavy Metal was also produced in English, but was an anthology film.
+The 1971 Canadian film Tiki Tiki and the 1981 Canadian-American co-production Heavy Metal were also produced in English, but Tiki Tiki combined animation with footage from the 1967 Russian live-action film Aybolit-66 while Heavy Metal was an anthology film.
+Both films were directed by Gerald Potterton.
 Le Village enchanté, a 1955 production from Quebec, was the country's first overall.
 The film began production in 1978 as a children's film entitled Drats!.
-Nelvana used $8 million to finance and produce the film."
-The premise remained the same, centering on a post-apocalyptic rock band composed of fuzzy mutant creatures who evolved from rats, in a world where the human race was wiped out and only the street animals: cats, dogs and rats survived.
-However, instead of wiring her to the soundboard, Mok transformed Angel into a guitar, and literally played her to summon the beast.
-The crew felt that it would be easier to animate cartoony characters but, as the film evolved, they gradually became more humanistic, and Hollywood acquaintances encouraged them to skew the tone towards an older audience.
+Nelvana used $8 million to finance and produce the film.
+The premise remained the same, centering on a post-apocalyptic rock band composed of fuzzy mutant creatures who evolved from rats in a world where the human race was wiped out and only the street animals: cats, dogs and rats survived.
+However, instead of wiring her to the soundboard, Mok transforms Angel into a guitar, and literally plays her to summon the beast.
+The crew felt that it would be easier to animate cartoony characters but, as the film evolved, they gradually became humans with animalistic features, and Hollywood acquaintances encouraged them to skew the tone towards an older audience.

-The film was produced without a well-defined script; so the crew would develop and work on sequences, leaving holes for more layers of the story to be added later.
+The film was produced without a well-defined script, so the crew would develop and work on sequences, leaving holes for more layers of the story to be added later.

 The cost of production, $8 million in studio resources, nearly put Nelvana out of business.
 Over 300 Nelvana animators worked on the film.
 The film went $3 million over budget.

 The animation was of unusually high quality for the era, and the special effects were mostly photographic techniques, as computer graphics were in their infancy.
 Computers were used to generate only a few images in the film, with a computer-controlled multiplane camera system being developed to add depth.
 One effect was called "controlled streak photography", where glowing effects are made by combining backlit animation with a computer-controlled camera.